-So what is it?
-It’s a tool for scheduling Pinterest.
-Boardbooster literally changed the game for me.
-I went from having this super overwhelming Pinterest strategy that I couldn’t keep on top of (who has time to pin 50-100 things a day?!), to a system that runs on auto-pilot, brings in the majority of my blog traffic, and has meant a steady increase in Pinterest followers.
+Boardbooster changed the game for me.
+I went from having this super overwhelming Pinterest strategy that I couldn’t keep on top of (who has time to pin a zillion things everyday?!), to a system that runs on auto-pilot, brings in a vast majority of my blog traffic, and has meant a steady increase in Pinterest followers.
 It was the first scheduling tool I invested in for my blog, and has been hands down the most worth it.
 And it’s really inexpensive – plans start at $5/month and go up to $30/month.

-I wanted to share all the deets on how I have setup Boardbooster, because it can be a little daunting to setup at first.
+I wanted to share all the details on how I setup Boardbooster, because it can be a little daunting to setup at first.
 It’s not a super intuitive or pretty software to use, but once you get the hang of it, it’s easy peasy.

 Looping –> Takes old pins and re-pins them to the top of your board